 This type started in 1922, with the same size, colors and format as regular passenger plates but with a ‘C’ prefix.
 “Comb’n” was first spelled out in 1932.
 At this time, a stacked 2-letter prefix came into use.

-In 1940, these plates took on the same look as regular passenger plates of the time, but always starting with a ‘C’ as the first letter.
-In 1946 and 1947, the same variations which passenger plates experienced were also applied to combination plates – i.e. brass base metal (around the C/4 series), and thin aluminum plates towards the end of the series.
+In 1940 these plates took on the same look as regular passenger plates of the time, but always starting with a ‘C’ as the first letter.
+In 1946 and 1947, the same variations which passenger plates experienced were also applied to combination plates – i.e. some were issued on steel plates, and later brass base metal (in the C/2, C/3 and C/4 series) towards the end of the series.

 In 1948, plates were reissued on the new reflective yellow scotchlite base.
-The reflectorization didn’t hold up well, and around 1951 the white scotchlite was introduced.
-At the very end of this reflective white base, the numbering format was expanded to C/A 1234.
-This lasted until 1955, when, like passenger plates, black on bare aluminum plates were issued.
+The reflectorization didn’t hold up well and around 1951 the white scotchlite was introduced.
+At the very end of this reflective white base the numbering format was expanded to C/A 1234.

 See page 2 for the continuation of the history of this type.